 Get as specific as you can about exactly what you want to know and why.

-What decisions are you going to make and what information do you need to make them?
+What decisions are you going to make, and what information do you need to make them?

 This is a sister question to the first and will often come only after you understand exactly what’s going on in your competitive landscape.
-But it’s a critical piece of information to have in your competitor research because it will drive your time, money and resources for a good amount of time.
+But it’s a critical piece of information to have in your competitor’s research because it will drive your time, money, and resources for a good amount of time.

 - Are you trying to launch a new product and not sure if customers would switch from a competitor to you?